 Springs break usually with little to no warning.
-Replacing garage door springs is one of the most dangerous jobs in the service industry and should not be done by a nonprofessional.
+Replacing the garage door spring is one of the most dangerous jobs in the service industry and should not be done by a nonprofessional.
 Knowing the weight/height of the door, the size of the spring width, wire gauge, and cone diameter are the four factors in determining the correct spring for your door.
 Having the incorrect spring on a door could be lethal.
 Most all springs installed on a standard residential home are either extension springs (for smaller, single bay doors) or torsion springs (for larger, double doors).
 The weight and height of a garage door will determine the size spring needed to properly run the door.
 Springs can be replaced in no time with the correct training, experience, and tools.
-That is why even construction companies, and builders, hire a trained garage door professional to install springs.
-The life of a spring depends on the use of the garage door.
-A springs lifeline only allows for so many up and downs.
+Seeing the many different springs and parts that go into repairing your garage door it’s easy to see why even construction companies, and builders, hire a trained garage door professional to install springs.
+The life of a spring depends on the usage of the garage door.
+A springs lifespan only allows for so many up and downs.
 If you use your door more than three times a day, you can expect that your spring will last between 5-7 years.
 Whereas someone that only uses their door a few times a week could get as many as 20 years out of a spring.
 Springs are dangerous and should not be tampered with.
 If your spring breaks, call a professional to come and replace it.
 There are many instances where people have been seriously injured due to the lack of knowledge it takes to replace springs on garage doors.

 A torsion spring has stored elastic potential energy.
 These types of springs are placed on a motionless metal shaft; this shaft is located at a certain distance above the frame of the garage door and they extend along the door frame.
 These springs are fastened to a motionless plate located above the center of the door frame.